-What the analysis of Science sometimes fails to understand
+What the analysis of Science sometimes fails to

-understanding in Science.
-What
+essential to understanding in Science.

-premises upon which it is based.
+valid as the premises upon which it is based.

 What Religion and Science usually both fail to realize is that Science itself is an “act of faith.”
 The Experimental Process of Science is based upon the assumption that when you do something “exactly the same” way a second time, you will get the exact same result.
 Science expands its “Understanding of Reality” by making slight changes to the Experimental Process and hopefully is able to correlate those changes to changes in the results.
 Without Faith in the consistency of the Experimental Process, or the consistency in the measurement of those changes, Science could not exist.
 (The metaphoric “Definition of Stupidity” as doing the same thing over and over again expecting a different result, is in actuality a humble description of the Experimental Process, because the real expectation and hope is that if “something different happens” you will be able to go back and figure out the causality of what was done differently.)